lschoe/mpyc/README.md

 The details of the secure computation protocols are mostly transparent due to the use of sophisticated operator overloading combined with asynchronous evaluation of the associated protocols.

+See [MPyC homepage](https://www.win.tue.nl/~berry/mpyc/) for more info and background.

 ## Example installs:

 `python setup.py install`